anp/sirfrancis/README.md

 4. Rename `config.yml.example` to `config.yml`
 5. Execute `gradle runServer`, this will build the fat JAR and run the server with `config.yml`.

-#Using SirFrancis
+##Using SirFrancis

 These are the URL endpoints to use.
-Except when creating a new account, they require basic HTTP auth headers.
-I typically run SirFrancis behind an SSL-terminating nginx proxy, so the plaintext auth is always over TLS.
+They mostly require basic HTTP auth headers.
+I run SirFrancis behind an SSL-terminating nginx proxy, so the plaintext auth is always over TLS.
 All of these endpoints are listed assuming that you'll prefix them with the URL of the host.

-###To create a new account:
+####To create a new account:

 No authentication required.